partitio/grpc-gateway/CONTRIBUTING.md

 # How to contribute

-Thank you for your contribution to grpc-gateway.
+Thank you for your contribution to micro-gateway.
 Here's the recommended process of contribution.

-1. `go get github.com/partitio/grpc-gateway/protoc-gen-micro-gateway`
+1. `go get github.com/partitio/micro-gateway/protoc-gen-micro-gateway`
-2. `cd $GOPATH/src/github.com/partitio/grpc-gateway`
+2. `cd $GOPATH/src/github.com/partitio/micro-gateway`
 3. hack, hack, hack...
 4. Make sure that your change follows best practices in Go
    * [Effective Go](https://golang.org/doc/effective_go.html)